 It is easy spend on credit or financing on a "buy now/pay later" plan.
-You think you'll use future incoming money like commission cheques or bonuses to cover the debt later.
+Most retailers and service providers now offer a buy now, pay later option.
+You think you'll use future incoming money like future pay increases or bonuses to cover the debt later.

 Although the adage, "Don't count your chickens before they hatch," may be overdone, it does hold true in this case.
+All buy now, pay later options will cost you more than if you saved up before buying.